aryakaul/simdigree/labnotebook.md

 ##### 2018-08-03
 Fixed up the generate function to adopt the new policies made post bug.
 Everything is looking good.
 If I don't end up adding the other functionality to simdigree, I think I can use the simulations made to do some cool tests.

+##### 2018-08-07
+Made the first test of penetrance/prevalence.
+Submitting 1,000 simulations now

+##### 2018-08-10
+Got some results.
+Gotta think about how to count and understand informative meiosis events.